Choosing Exterior Paint Colors for Your Painting Project

 A pristine white home is wonderful if you make sure to mix it up with trim and accents.

-Modern can also be good, just avoid too much conflict with other homes in the area.
+Modern can also be good; just avoid too much conflict with other homes in the area.
 When you have a colorful home, you want it to look like the belle of the ball, not a kid’s party clown.

 But we know you would never do that to your house!

-Popular Exterior Color Combinations
+Popular Exterior Color Schemes In Atlanta

 Here are some popular color combinations specific to the Atlanta area.